In 2009, Nadya Suleman was the most famous mum in the world.

 In the end, she went through with the procedure and unbelievably, eight embryos survived.
 She later revealed she had agreed under the influence of "a cocktail of drugs" in preparation for the procedure and was not in a state to consent.

-As her pregnancy successfully progressed, Suleman soon became famously known as 'Octomum', or 'Octomom' in American spelling, and in January 2009 she gave birth to eight children – six boys and two girls.
+As her pregnancy successfully progressed, Suleman soon became famously known as 'Octomum', or 'Octomom' in American spelling, and on January 26, 2009 she gave birth to eight children – six boys and two girls.

 At the time of the octuplets' birth, there was outrage worldwide.